Purple-Services/dashboard-cljs/README.md

 # dashboard-cljs

-Clojurescript frontend of Purple internal dashboard
+ClojureScript for the internal Purple Dashboard

-## Setup
+## Javascript and ClojureScript

+ClojureScript uses the Google closure compiler to translate ClojureScript to Javascript.
+There is a basic and advanced compilation mode.
+The basic compilation outputs Javascript that is suitable for debugging purposes.
+The advanced compilation mode produces a single file of minified Javascript with dead code pruned and is suitable for a production release.

-When developing, both basic and advanced compilation should be done in parallel and tested.
-This is because there can be discrepancies in the way the code is compiled between the two modes.
+There can be discrepancies in the way the code is compiled between the two modes.
 One common problem is the way javascript object properties are accessed in clojurescript.
 For example, in javascript the URL property of document is accessed via:

 ```javascript
 document.URL